jdart1/nnue/README.md

 - can read Stockfish network files using insertion operator on the Network class
 - templated to support different network sizes, weight types, etc.
 - full and incremental update supported
-- SIMD support for x64 processors
+- SIMD support for x86_64 and ARM NEON architectures
 - unit test code

 ## Missing Features

-- no SIMD for non-Intel such as M1
 - read only, no support for writing network files
 - does not validate hash codes from existing network files
 - lacking certain optimizations that are in Stockfish

 ## Compilation

 Requires C++-17.
 The Makefile (Gnu Make) builds a test executable. -DSIMD must be specificed to select SIMD optimizations.
-If SIMD is set then the following flags can be set to select the desired instruction set(s).
+If SIMD is set then also one or more flags must be set to select the desired instruction set(s).

+Add -DNEON to use the ARMv8 NEON instruction set.

+For x86_64 processors, the following flags can be set.
 They can be combined and are utilized in the following order of precedence.

 1. AVX512
 2. VNNI (in addition to AVX2)